 5. No size issues.

-Unlike western wear, the sari does not have size and fitting hassles.
+Unlike western wear, the sari does not have the size and fitting hassles.
 It looks great on anyone and everyone!

 6. The sari is perfect for the oppressive Indian weather.

-With its airy silhouette and weather-friendly fabrics, the sari certainly scores high on the comfort factor.
+With its airy silhouette and weather-friendly Fabric, the sari certainly scores high on the comfort factor.
 Those who crib that it is difficult to wear the sari and handle it through a tough working day, remember it’s all a matter of practice and getting used to it.
 Ask Uma Ram, who gets in and out a sari and OT scrubs “without a thought.”

 7. There is a sari for every occasion within the work environment.

-According to Latha Krishna, classical dancer, editor and director, the sari is “feminine, bold, comfortable, stylish, modern yet traditional, formal yet casual.
+According to Latha Krishna, classical dancer, editor and director, the sari is “feminine, bold, comfortable, stylish, modern yet Traditional, formal yet casual.
 Indeed, the sari is for any occasion.”
 We couldn’t agree more.

 So, get the sari out of the closet, dabble with it, and find your own distinct style!